-In process no concerns. - 27.
+Completed. - 27.
 Recommends that the new University continue DSC's Online Lead Faculty mentor program to partner seasoned online faculty members with new full and part-time online faculty members during the first online teaching semester.

-In process no concerns. - 28.
+Completed. - 28.
 Recommends that the new University develop and maintain professional development opportunities specific to online learning modalities to include distance education learning theories, as well as basic introductions to current and emerging technologies.

-29. Recommends that the new University develop a method in Banner, at the admission's process, to identify if an out-of-state distance learner is from an authorized location.
+Completed. - 29.
+Recommends that the new University develop a method in Banner, at the admission's process, to identify if an out-of-state distance learner is from an authorized location.
 Applications received from non-authorized locations should follow a process to ensure the potential student is informed and that the denied admission code shows for non-academic reasons.